Open PDI Competition 13 March 2017

 Abandoned & Bright spot – both by Bob Morgan, A Very Quick Dash for Home – Bill Norfolk, Silver Machine by Peter Russell, Train Closeup by Phil Robson and Flying Scotsman at Corbridge by Gordon Bennett.

-The full list of entries is on our Flickr site – click here
+The full list of entries is on our website – click here

 Print Competition 17 October 2016